VegasAfterglow: A High-Performance Framework for Gamma-Ray Burst Afterglows: Radiation

 where $\mathcal{R}_5=(p-1)\frac{\gamma_c}{3\gamma_a}\bigg(\frac{\gamma_m}{\gamma_a}\bigg)^{p-1}$. \\ (VI) $\nu_c<\nu_m<\nu_a$ (fast cooling, strong absorption),

 where $\mathcal{R}_6=\frac{\gamma_c}{3\gamma_a}\bigg(\frac{\gamma_m}{\gamma_a}\bigg)^{p-1}$.

-Fig.~\ref{fig:spectrum} shows an example of on-axis observed synchrotron spectra for narrow opening angle top-hat jets (thus mimicking the shape of the intrinsic spectrum) with afterglow parameters in the six different regimes.
+Figure~\ref{fig:spectrum} shows an example of on-axis observed synchrotron spectra for narrow opening angle top-hat jets (thus mimicking the shape of the intrinsic spectrum) with afterglow parameters in the six different regimes.